unbit/uwsgi-docs/GridFS.rst

 MD5 and ETag headers
 ********************

 GridFS stores an MD5 hash of each file.
 You can add this info to your response headers both as ETag (MD5 in hex format) or Content-MD5 (in Base64).
 Use ``etag=1`` for adding ETag header and ``md5=1`` for adding Content-MD5.

-And there's nothing stopping you from adding both headers to the response.
+There's nothing stopping you from adding both headers to the response.

 .. code-block:: ini